ModDota/moddota.github.io/README.md

 ModDota GitHub Pages project.

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [VitePress](https://vitepress.dev/), a modern static website generator.

 ### Installation